martinnobis/covid-exposure-sites/README.md

 - [ ] Send myself an email for backend updateAllSites() failures with Sendgrid https://firebase.google.com/docs/functions/tips#use_sendgrid_to_send_emails
 - [ ] Handle flights
 - [ ] Handle public transport
+- [ ] Don't display VICs address for site, but use the one fetched from Google API (it'd be more consistent)
+- [ ] Add hyperlink to address to open Google Maps to location
 - [ ] Handle not finding position gracefully and inform user, currently these aren't wriiten to Firestore at all!

 ## Development